Finding a Top Financial Advisor Firm in Florida

-Much like WE Family Offices, Finaccess Advisors, LLC has an extremely small individual client base made up of fewer than 60 individuals.
-As the second firm on SmartAsset’s list of the top financial advisor firms in Miami, it has more than $4 billion in assets under management (AUM).
-However, the firm has a team of just 10 advisors, including at least one chartered financial analyst (CFA).
+Much like WE Family Offices, CV Advisors, LLC has a small individual client base made up of fewer than 80 high net worth individuals.
+As the second firm on SmartAsset’s list of the top financial advisor firms in Florida, it has more than $5 billion in assets under management (AUM).
+The firm has a team of just 11 advisors.

-Aside from individuals, the firm works with corporations, trusts and Société d'investissement à Capital Variable (SICAV) funds.
-SICAV funds are publicly traded open-end investment funds that you can commonly see in the European market.
+Aside from high net worth individuals, the firm works with corporations, insurance companies, charitable organizations and banking or thrift institutions.
 Finaccess Advisors does not require a minimum amount of assets to open an account.
 A fee-only firm, it is not engaged in any other types of financial businesses.

 Cumberland Advisors is a fee-only financial advisor firm that principally does business in Sarasota.
-It is tied for the second highest account minimum on this list at $1 million.
+It has a high account minimum at $1 million.
 The firm typically manages accounts for high-net-worth individuals, businesses, public and corporate retirement plans, institutions, investment companies, government entities and foundations.
-It does have roughly 750 clients that don’t have a high net worth, though.
-Over $2.6 billion in client assets are managed by this firm.
+It does have roughly 760 clients that don’t have a high net worth, though.
+The firm manages more than $2.9 billion in client assets.